| |

 Just having baskets is not going to fix your counter clutter problem.
 You need to go through the baskets frequently.
 This will not only ensure that your baskets do not overflow, defeating the purpose of eliminating overwhelm, but it will keep important papers from getting buried and forgotten.

-I suggest choosing a calm time in your day so you can focus better.
+I suggest choosing a calm time in your day when you can focus without interruptions.
 Do not attempt to go through baskets while making dinner, for example.
 Maybe after dinner, while the family is cleaning up (wishful thinking?), you can go through the items in each basket, giving the appropriate attention to each.

-D/M Pro Tip: Have a pen and pad of Post-It notes when you go through a basket.
-Use this to make notes as you go so you do not forget later.
+D/M Pro Tip: When you go through a basket, have a pen and pad of sticky notes.
+Use these to make notes as you go so you do not forget later.

 Step #5.
 Deal with It Now

-Just because the items are finally contained in a somewhat orderly fashion does not mean you can ignore them until they overflow.
-The key is to stay on top of them in a few minutes each day rather than an hour long sort-through once a week.
+Just because the items are finally contained in a container does not mean you can ignore them until they overflow.
+The key is to stay on top of them in a few minutes each day rather than an hour-long sort-through once a week.

 Bite-sized pieces are the key to this system working and not becoming an overwhelming task that you are tempted to avoid.